 - ESL 301—English as a Second Language (Intermediate Reading)

 - Flash Multimedia Design—Michigan Tech Summer Youth Pograms

 - Graphic Design (asst.)—Michigan Tech Summer Youth Pograms

 - RWS 305—Writing in Multiple Contexts

 - RWS 200—Intermediate Composition

 - ENG 220—Introduction to Literature

 I am currently working as a web developer and UX designer in the area of library informatics.
-Prior to working for the library, I designed for a number of other organizations at Michigan Tech, including the Multiliteracies Center, the Humanities Department, the Graduate Student Government, the graduate student organization Global City, and the NSF-sponsored ADVANCE initiative.
+Prior to working for the library, I designed for a number of other organizations at Michigan Tech, including the Michigan Tech Writing Center, the Humanities Department, Institutional Diversity, the Graduate Student Government, the graduate student organization Global City, and the NSF-sponsored Michigan Tech ADVANCE initiative.

-As a designer, I work hard to provide clients with a tailored solution, balancing the client's objectives with their users' needs and expectations.
-I practice web standards-compliant, user-centered, iterative design, marrying a keen aesthetic sensibility with the conviction that strong information architecture is at the core of exceptional site design.
+As a designer, I work hard to provide clients with a tailored solution, balancing their goals and objectives against their users' needs and expectations.
+I practice web standards-compliant, user-centered, iterative design, marrying a keen aesthetic sensibility with the conviction that strong information architecture is at the core of exceptional user experience.